What is carpal tunnel syndrome?

 Recovery from carpal tunnel surgery is different for each person.
 If your nerve has been compressed for a long time, recovery may take longer.
 You will be encouraged to move your fingers and wrist a few days after surgery to help prevent stiffness.

-You may need to adjust your work or home activites while you recover.
+You may need to adjust your work or home activities while you recover.
 Talk with your health care provider about what you need to change.

 Treatment for Carpal Tunnel Syndrome